gardnmi/spark-connect-local-env/Blog.md

 RUN curl https://repo1.maven.org/maven2/io/delta/delta-storage/3.1.0/delta-storage-3.1.0.jar --output /opt/bitnami/spark/jars/delta-storage-3.1.0.jar
 ```

-To start the spark connect server we need to run the `start-connect-server.sh` script with the argument `--packages org.apache.spark:spark-connect_2.12:3.5.1` on our spark master.
+* Note: To start the spark connect server we need to run the `start-connect-server.sh` script with the argument `--packages org.apache.spark:spark-connect_2.12:3.5.1` on our spark master.

   To achieve this, we modified the CMD command in the dockerfile to run a slightly modified version of the run.sh script that the base image uses to start spark.

-3. Create a file in .devcontainer/conf called `run-spark.sh` and add the following code to the run-spark.sh file:
+3. Create a file in .devcontainer/conf called `run-spark.sh` and add the following code:

 ```bash
 #!/bin/bash